rucinskimaciej/tapsterbot/README.md

 5. case - (tag: vCase) - Version with an Android app which embeds an assistant based on [Snips](https://snips.ai/ "Snips.ai").
 6. deckard - (tag: vDeckard) - Version with a Progressive Web App and a version of the server accepting CORS.
 7. deckard-fix-1 - (tag: vDeckard-1) - Fix defects in cache and manifest so as to make web app installable.
-8. dalek - (tag: vDalek) - Version with a wrapper for Robot Framework which provides keywords so as to use for Tapster bot in an easy way (with Appium)
+8. dalek - (tag: vDalek) - Version with a wrapper for Robot Framework which provides keywords so as to use for Tapster bot in an easy way (with Appium or other automation tools)